 Information for Faculty Regarding Final Exams for Students with Disabilities

-The large number of students using test accommodations through Student Disability Services during finals week necessitates careful planning for adequate test space, proctors, readers, scribes, and to ensure test security.
+The large number of students using test accommodations through Student Accessibility Services during finals week necessitates careful planning for adequate test space, proctors, readers, scribes, and to ensure test security.

-Faculty can assist SDS staff by observing the following procedures:
+Faculty can assist SAS staff by observing the following procedures:

 1. You will receive an email request for each exam scheduled by a student.